pactus-project/pactus.org/website/_posts/2022-09-18-dev-meeting.md

 ## Meeting Summary

+The meeting took place on 18 September 2022, at 2:00 PM UTC via Google Meet, with team members from different time zones joining to discuss key aspects of the Pactus project.

 ### Discussion about Testnet

 The team discussed Testnet and related issues, including IP block issues that were found by Hadi.